cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 is architecturally a cache *in front of* disk swap, it's simply not a candidate.

-Their reasons for eliminating disk swap aren't primarily about memory management -- they're about other system properties.
-When swap evicts pages to disk, private keys, passwords, session tokens, and browser state end up on a persistent partition.
-On SSDs, wear-levelling means the kernel can't guarantee a sector is actually zeroed when erased; data may linger in overprovisioned blocks the OS can never reach. zram sidesteps this entirely: it lives in RAM, and a reboot wipes it.
-Swap encryption can help here too, but it adds configuration complexity and still requires trusting the key management story -- Fedora's goal is to eliminate the surface area, not layer mitigations on top of it.
+Their reasons for eliminating disk swap aren't entirely about memory management, and are largely also being driven by other system properties.
+For example, when swap evicts pages to disk, private keys, passwords, session tokens, and browser state end up on a persistent partition. zram sidesteps this
+entirely: it lives in RAM, and a reboot wipes it, so there's no risk of anything getting to disk.
+Swap encryption can help here too, but it adds configuration complexity and still requires trusting the key management story, and ultimately Fedora's goal is to eliminate the surface area, not layer mitigations on top of it.

 Fedora pairs zram with systemd-oomd, which monitors [PSI](https://facebookmicrosites.github.io/psi/docs/overview) to proactively kill processes based on policy ahead of time.
-They also sidestep LRU inversion by having only one swap device -- with no disk swap at all, there is nothing to invert against.
+They also sidestep LRU inversion by having only one swap device (on zram), and so with no disk swap at all, there is nothing to invert against.

-This works for interactive desktop workloads.
-A desktop user under heavy memory pressure is probably already seeing low responsiveness, and a userspace OOM daemon terminating the problematic process cleanly is often better than waiting for the system to thrash through disk swap for minutes.
+This setup makes sense given the constraints they are operating under, and with the mitigations using `systemd-oomd` that they have in place.
+With their setup, a desktop user under heavy memory pressure is probably already seeing low responsiveness, and a userspace OOM daemon terminating the problematic process cleanly is often better than waiting for the system to thrash through disk swap for minutes.

-But, and this is important -- this only works with a userspace OOM daemon running and configured, and no disk swap device whatsoever.
+But, and this is important, this only works with a userspace OOM daemon running and configured, and no disk swap device whatsoever.
 Without systemd-oomd, you get the hard limit without the clean kill, and the system will hang just as badly or worse.

-It's not the optimal setup purely for memory management: zswap's tighter mm integration and LRU tiering offer real advantages that zram doesn't match.
+So suffice to say that this is almost certainly not the optimal setup purely for memory management, and zswap's tighter mm integration and LRU tiering offer real advantages that zram doesn't match.
 But memory efficiency wasn't the only thing Fedora was optimising for, and several of their constraints had nothing to do with memory management at all.
-Within those constraints, the decision is coherent: optimality is always relative to what you're trying to achieve.
+Within those constraints, the decision is
+coherent: optimality is always relative to what you're trying to achieve (and that point goes to you too, dear reader -- you know better than me what you are trying to do).

 ## If I use zram, how should I size the device?